The 7 principles of meaningful KPIs

 3. Direct impact on customers and employees: a KPI always has a direct impact on your profitability as well as on your employee or customer satisfaction and in some cases even both.
 Then you really have a very important KPI up your sleeve.

-6. KPIs are by definition not financial: the moment you can express the score of an indicator in euros, one thing is certain: it is not a genuine KPI.
+6. KPIs are by definition not financial: the moment you can express the score of an indicator in euros or dollars, one thing is certain: it is not a meaningful KPI.
 Of course, a KPI does always have a financial impact.
 Many traditional CFOs and controllers can find themselves in a difficult position because of this.

 KPI development is a process

-Years ago, I facilitated developing KPIs for the first time.
+Years ago, I facilitated the development of KPIs for the first time.
 I was standing in front of a blank flip chart and I asked my client to brainstorm about possible KPIs.
 I was a novice consultant and my colleague, the project manager, had just left the room to answer an urgent phone call.

 Although I had a basic understanding of what good KPIs were about, I got no further with helping my client than naming project milestones (“the web design will be complete in August”), improvement initiatives (“we have to redesign the CRM process“) or vague ideals (“customer loyalty”).
 What I did not realize is that you can use a lean approach when developing KPIs.
 This process is based on the results you want to achieve with the strategy, so you filter out all the superfluous information and reach less = more knowledge.
 Just as in any other process, when developing KPIs you need the experience and discipline that are vital to continuously improve the process.